Is it possible to know if someone is lying to you?

 From your coworker that says her part of the project is going “good,” to your significant other who says the relationship is “just fine”… These are the top tips on how to spot when someone is lying.

-And here’s the bad news: Recent research shows that a majority of lies are told by a small group of people, part of which may be in your life right now.
-These types of liars are known as prolific liars.
+In fact, recent research shows that a majority of lies are told by a small group of people.
+These groups of liars are known as prolific liars.

 What is a prolific liar?